 What do I do with huge zucchinis!?

-I don’t sauté these ones because they can be a bit tough.
+I don’t sauté these huge ones because they can be a bit tough.
 But these are the ones that I’ll often grate for fritters or zucchini chocolate chip pancakes or zucchini bread or zucchini bread oatmeal.
 If the skin is really thick, you can go ahead and peel it first.
 Then cut it in half lengthwise and scoop out the seeds – they tend to be really fat in large zucchini.
 Then grate the remainder of the fruit and use immediately, store it in the fridge for up to a week, or freeze!

-When I freeze leftover zucchini, I normally measure it out into the amount I use for my favorite recipes and mark that on the outside of the quart baggie.
+When I freeze leftover shredded zucchini, I normally measure it out into the amount I use for my favorite recipes and mark that on the outside of the quart baggie.
 This way, I can grab a bag out of the freezer that has the exact amount I need for that particular recipe.

 What happens if I forget to tie it up?